ddddwee1/TorchSUL/README.md

 ## Patch Notes

+#### 2023-09-15 (0.2.8)
+1. (Base) Using config inside the base module is not a wise option.
+So we remove it from base module.
+2. (Model) Fix a bug of loading state_dict for dense layer when in "from_torch" mode.
+3. (tool) Fall back to XVID codec.

 #### 2023-09-11 (0.2.7)
 1. (Base) We deprecate the build_forward functions.
 Reason is that if we use this function for parameter initialization purpose, it will be more readable and user-friendly to use it after parameters are initialized (after forward function).
 Therefore, this functionality will be achieved by another post-forward function "init_params", and other functionalities would be achieved by "*if self._is_built*" statement during forward.
 2. (Quant) Non-calibrated layers will be auto-omitted and skipped in forward loops.